Relief of Douglas MacArthur: Legacy

 A message had been learned by the leading politicians of our country, by the vast majority of our uniformed Service Members, and the population at large: David Petraeus is a real war hero—maybe even on the same plane as Patton, MacArthur, and Eisenhower.
 But the most important lesson everyone learned: never, ever question General Petraeus or you'll be made to look a fool.
 In the years following, the "Legend of Petraeus" spread and expanded, as these things often do, and he was given increasing credit for the success.

 During the 1992 presidential election, Bill Clinton used endorsements from the former chairman of the Joint Chiefs of Staff, Admiral William J. Crowe, and 21 other retired generals and flag officers to counter doubts about his ability to serve as Commander in Chief.
 This became a feature of later presidential election campaigns.
-During the 2004 presidential election, twelve retired generals and admirals endorsed Senator John Kerry, including former chairman of the Joint Chiefs of Staff, Admiral William Crowe, and the former chief of staff of the Air Force, General Merrill "Tony" McPeak, who also appeared in television advertisements defending Kerry against the Swift Boat Veterans for Truth.
+During the 2004 presidential election, twelve retired generals and admirals endorsed Senator John Kerry, including Crowe and the former chief of staff of the Air Force, General Merrill "Tony" McPeak, who also appeared in television advertisements defending Kerry against the Swift Boat Veterans for Truth.
 During this election campaign, one retired four-star General, Tommy Franks, spoke at the Republican National Convention and another, John Shalikashvili, addressed the Democratic National Convention.

-In early 2006, in what was called the "Generals Revolt," six retired generals, Major General John Batiste, Major General Paul D. Eaton, Lieutenant General Gregory Newbold, Major General John M. Riggs, Major General Charles H. Swannack Jr. and General Anthony C. Zinni, called for the resignation of Secretary of Defense Donald Rumsfeld, accusing him of "abysmal" military planning and lack of strategic competence.
+In early 2006, in what was called the "Generals Revolt", six retired generals, Major General John Batiste, Major General Paul D. Eaton, Lieutenant General Gregory Newbold, Major General John M. Riggs, Major General Charles H. Swannack Jr. and General Anthony C. Zinni, called for the resignation of Secretary of Defense Donald Rumsfeld, accusing him of "abysmal" military planning and lack of strategic competence.
 The ethics of a system under which serving generals felt compelled to publicly support policies that they privately believed were potentially ruinous for the country and cost the lives of military personnel, did not escape critical public comment, and was mocked by political satirist Stephen Colbert at a dinner attended by President George W. Bush and the chairman of the Joint Chiefs of Staff, General Peter Pace.
 Rumsfeld resigned in November 2006.
 By 2008, the chairman of the Joint Chiefs of Staff, Admiral Mike Mullen, felt obliged to pen an open letter in which he reminded all servicemen that "The U.S. military must remain apolitical at all times."